 We offer our pupils an adapted curriculum that recognises the individuality of young people with autism.
 We understand that pupils with communication and socialisation difficulties have different skills and attributes.

-At LVS Oxford, we feel our approach to working with young people with autism is unique because we are preparing them for work.
-Research shows that only 16% of adults with autism are in sustained, full-time, paid employment and we are passionate about changing that statistic.
+We feel our approach to working with young people with autism is unique because we are preparing them for work.
+Research shows that only 16% of adults with autism are in sustained, full-time paid employment and we are passionate about changing that statistic.

 We base our learning methods around four key areas:

-- Whole Health Learning – Focuses on healthy eating, exercise and relaxation techniques to helps pupils develop strategies for managing times of increased anxiety.
+- Whole Health Learning – Focuses on healthy eating, exercise and relaxation techniques to help pupils develop strategies for managing times of increased anxiety.

 - Connected Learning – Helps pupils make sense of their experiences and develop strategies for success in all areas of their life.

 - Real World Learning – Lends a focus on employability, providing our pupils with strategies to get a job and sustain work.

 - Vocational Skills and Qualifications – Pupils learn practical working skills for employment, regularly supported by nationally recognised qualifications.